Charles J. Guiteau: Early career

-Turning back to religion, Guiteau published a book on the subject called The Truth, which was almost entirely plagiarized from the work of Noyes.
-By 1875, Guiteau's father had become convinced that his son was possessed by Satan.
+Turning to authorship, Guiteau published a book on religion called The Truth, which was almost entirely plagiarized from the work of Noyes.
+In early 1875, Guiteau attempted to establish a law practice in Toulon, Illinois, but he departed after about six weeks, trailed by unpaid bills and accusations of theft.
+By late 1875, Guiteau's father had become convinced that his son was possessed by Satan.
 Conversely, Guiteau himself became increasingly convinced that his actions were divinely inspired, and that his destiny was to "preach a new Gospel" like Paul the Apostle.
-He wandered from town to town lecturing to any and all who would listen to his religious ramblings, and in December 1877 gave a lecture at the Congregational Church in Washington, D.C.
+In July 1877, he was arrested for embezzlement, accused of collecting over $3,000 on accounts due for several Chicago businesses and keeping the money for himself.